wp-plugins/formidable/readme.txt

 * PRO: More form options are exported in templates
 * PRO: Fixed bug preventing fields with an ' or " from getting copied correctly when duplicating and creating/exporting templates
 * PRO: Post categories now work as a drop-down
+* PRO: Limit form entries to one per [whatever field here].
+For example, only allow one submission per email address.
 * Other bug fixes and optimization

 = 1.04.0 =